Why Do Bathtubs Crack?: How to Maintain and Repair Bathtub Cracks

 Bathtub Crack Repair Kits

 On the market, there are two common repair kits-surface repair kits and internal repair kits.
 Surface repair kits usually come in the form of a polymer based tape or paint that will seal the crack on the outer surface of your bathtub.
 Internal repair kits usually are glue or paste that will fill in the cracks from the inside.
-Both of these are are fairly self-explanatory and inexpensive, usually running on average 30-40 dollars each, providing a cheap and easy alternative to hiring professional help.
+Both of these are fairly self-explanatory and inexpensive, usually running on average 30-40 dollars each, providing a cheap and easy alternative to hiring professional help.

 How to seal a bathtub crack yourself: step by step